Last Updated on May 26, 2023 by Maggie McKneely

 Hiking is my absolute favorite thing to do in the world.
 It doesn’t matter if it’s a giant mountain, a small hill, a long series of steps, a walk through proverbial woods – if there’s an incline involved, I will hike up it.
 And since I’ve been hiking my entire life, I’ve gathered a collection of favorite items I always take with me on my hiking trips.
 Whether you’re new to hiking and are unsure what you need, or you’ve been hiking for some time and are just looking for suggestions for the best types of each item, my hiking packing list is here to help you out.

-Your main shirt or base layer should be light and breathable, even if it’s cold outside.
+When looking for women’s hiking shirts, your main shirt or base layer should be light and breathable, even if it’s cold outside.
 That’s because if you work up a sweat on your hike, you want your shirt to dry quickly.
 You also don’t want your base layer to be too heavy, because you can always wear a jacket on top but you can’t usually take off your shirt if you get hot….

 My favorite hiking shirts: